- Blog

 The hard part wasn't the technical work.
 It was learning to work together.

-Patricio built his business through sheer effort, hard work, focus, and consistency — waking up early every day, building relationships with his clients and maintaining them over time.
+Disrover's founder built his business through sheer effort, hard work, focus, and consistency — waking up early every day, building relationships with his commercial contacts and maintaining them over time.
 That's what built his business.
 But his world and mine are different.
 The way he communicated what he needed and the way I understood requirements didn't align naturally.
 There were voice messages at six in the morning.
 Tangled conversations.
 A mid-project negotiation I didn't see coming.

 There was a moment when I was ready to tell him I was done.